 Introduction to variables that affect motivation, goal setting, anxiety, and aggression in sports and exercise.
 Designed for individuals interested in applied psychological skills relevant to sports and exercise performance.
-F S

-KIN 168 Theories and Principles of Coaching
+KIN 168 Theories and Principles of Coaching 3-0-3

-Theories and principles of coaching emphasizing motivation, practice, game preparation, professional certification/ development, and administrative duties.
+Theories and principles of coaching emphasizing motivation, practice, game preparation, professional certification/development, and administrative duties.
 Examines philosophies of notable coaches (Lombardi, Wooden, Robinson, Summit).
 Content applicable to all levels of competition.
-Eligible for certification via American Sport Education Program.
-F Su
+Prepares student for certification via American Sport Education Program.